 Dow Corning OKs Implant Settlement

-The deal, which calls for Dow Corning to end its three-year stay in Chapter 11 bankruptcy protection, opens the way for women to be compensated for immune system illnesses allegedly caused by silicone and to receive payments for ruptured implants.
+The deal opens the way for women to be compensated for immune system illnesses allegedly caused by their silicone implants and to get payments for ruptured or leaking ones.
+Houser said the settlement is the ``take-it-or-leave-it proposal″ offered up last week mediator Francis McGovern, a Duke University professor.